Blackhole perturbations in the Modified Generalized Chaplygin Gas model: Quasi-Normal Modes

 A standard scenario for QNM excitation is the merger of two blackholes.
 The remnant is initially perturbed and emits gravitational radiation dominated by QNMs.
 The damping time is determined by the imaginary part of the QNM frequency, which depends on the remnant’s mass, spin, and any additional parameters relevant to the gravitational theory.
 These features allow precise extraction of physical parameters from post-merger gravitational wave data~\cite{Abbott:2016apu}.

 The presence of a cosmological constant modifies the QNM structure through changes in boundary conditions.
-In Schwarzschild–de Sitter (SdS) spacetimes, the cosmological horizon leads to exponential decay at late times, in contrast to the power-law tails in asymptotically flat cases~\cite{Brady:1999wd,Mellor:1989ac}.
+In Schwarzschild-de Sitter (SdS) spacetimes, the cosmological horizon leads to exponential decay at late times, in contrast to the power-law tails in asymptotically flat cases~\cite{Brady:1999wd,Mellor:1989ac}.
 For the $\ell = 0$ mode, the decay rate asymptotically approaches a nonzero constant.
-In Anti-de Sitter (AdS) spacetimes, reflective boundaries can produce purely imaginary frequencies for certain field configurations~\cite{Cardoso:2001bb}.
-In near-extremal SdS blackholes—where the event and cosmological horizons nearly coincide—the QNM spectrum becomes independent of the spin of the perturbing field and depends primarily on the blackhole mass and the cosmological constant~\cite{Zhidenko:2003wq}.
+In Anti-de Sitter (AdS) spacetimes, reflective boundaries can produce purely imaginary frequencies for certain field configurations~\cite{cadoso.lemo.2001ads}.
+In near-extremal SdS blackholes-where the event and cosmological horizons nearly coincide-the QNM spectrum becomes independent of the spin of the perturbing field and depends primarily on the blackhole mass and the cosmological constant~\cite{Zhidenko:2003wq}.